EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 5.2 The application must limit the number of active concurrent sessions.

 Test steps:
-1. Design test case to establish as many concurtent sessions as possible and confirm that the number of acitve concurrent sessions is limited.
+1. Design test case to establish as many concurrent sessions as possible and confirm that the number of active concurrent sessions is limited.

 5.3 All input must be limited to an appropriate size limit.